loveencounterflow/pipestreams/pipestreams-manual/chapter-00-comparison.md

-  So while 'simple' doesn't equal 'easy' (in the [Rich Hickey](https://www.youtube.com/watch?v=rI8tNMsozo0) sense of the word) it's still true that simpler concepts and simpler implementation are to be preferred over convoluted implementations that suffer from backward-compatibility pressures and maintain several parallel, mutually exclusive and ultimately superfluous modes of operation.
-In the case of NodeJS streams, you have 'new style' vs 'old style' mode; then you must decide whether you're dealing with 'objects' or 'binary' data, which is completely gratuitous; and then you can do everything the `EventEmitter` way (inheriting [all that is wrong with that API](https://github.com/sindresorhus/emittery#how-is-this-different-than-the-built-in-eventemitter-in-nodejs)).
+  So while 'simple' doesn't equal 'easy' (in the [Rich Hickey](https://www.youtube.com/watch?v=rI8tNMsozo0) sense of the word) it's still true that simpler concepts, a simpler implementation and a simpler API are to be preferred over a convoluted implementation (and API) that suffers from backward-compatibility pressures and maintains several parallel, mutually exclusive and ultimately superfluous modes of operation.
+In the case of NodeJS streams, you have 'new style' vs 'old style' mode of operation: A switch that is done transparently based on what seemingly unrelated parts of the API you do in what order.
+Next, you must decide whether you're dealing with 'objects' or 'binary' data, a completely gratuitous difference: it's just data.
+Lastly, you can structure your streaming app to do things the `.pipe()`ing way, or, alternatively, the `EventEmitter` way—inheriting [all that is wrong with that API](https://github.com/sindresorhus/emittery#how-is-this-different-than-the-built-in-eventemitter-in-nodejs)).
   To top it off, [you still don't get proper error handling with NodeJS streams](https://stackoverflow.com/a/22389498/7568091).